Upcoming Courses

 Supervised Practicum Course for Voice Teachers

-This online supervised teacher training practicum will focus on the effective application of the principles of voice production.
+The online supervised teacher training practicum will focus on the effective application of the principles of voice production.
 It is designed to provide teacher feedback during lessons.
 Teachers will learn a structured approach to diagnosing vocal challenges and devising vocal tasks to train efficient singing.
 It will be highly customized, depending on the needs of the select group of teachers, and will include a great deal of discussion, observation, and interaction.
+The SVS Practicum will include voice teacher participants presenting case studies for those working in affiliation with a medical team to rehabilitate singers with an injured voice.
+The regular practicum does not include that aspect.
+Courses are:

 Why take this course?